Tools and Tricks That Help Me Focus Daily (And Write WAY Faster) as a Blog Writer and Strategist

 Now, I only see the apps that I use on a daily basis – which includes Slack, Chrome, Notes, Calendar, Spotify, Zoom and Loom.

-6. Bookmark all tabs that I use daily
+Bookmark all tabs that you use daily

 There’s a high chance that you use the same exact websites, platforms or apps daily and one of the biggest time sucks is searching for them over and over again.